 Currency exit tax (ISD)

-They are subject to the tax all money transfers abroad made by individuals, foreign banks, local and foreign private companies, with or without the intervention of financial institutions.
-The tax rate is 5%.
+All money transfers abroad made by individuals, foreign banks, local and foreign private companies, with or without the intervention of financial institutions are taxed at a tax rate of 5%.

 There are several local or regional taxes: urban property, rainwater drainage, fire insurance, individual and corporate net worth, state university funds, firefighters, property transfer, etc.

 Residents are subject to personal income tax on their worldwide income, while non-residents are taxed on their Ecuadorian-source income.

 A resident individual is a person who has their habitual domicile in Ecuador or has spent more than half the year in Ecuador, unless they have a habitual domicile outside the country and do not intend to reside in Ecuador.